Re-enrolment into a workplace pension scheme

 Re-enrolment is the process where the employer must re-enrol certain staff into a workplace pension scheme.
 This applies to staff who were members previously, but chose to opt-out or cease active membership of that scheme.

-An employer must choose a re-enrolment date that falls in the three months either side of the third anniversary of their staging date or duties start date.
+An employer must choose a re-enrolment date that falls in the three months either side of the third anniversary of their staging date or duties start date (the ‘re-enrolment window’).
 The date can be any day of the month that the employer chooses, so for employers whose duties started on 1 October 2015, they could choose to re-enrol on any day between 1 July and 31 December 2018.
-This gives them a six-month timeframe in which they can choose a re-enrolment date, but they must have the same re-enrolment date for all staff they have to re-enrol.
+This gives them a six-month window in which they can choose a re-enrolment date, but they must have the same re-enrolment date for all staff they have to re-enrol.

 An assessment should be performed on the chosen re-enrolment date, and any workers identified as being ‘eligible jobholders’ at that point should be enrolled back into the pension scheme as a result *.